EskiBek/SnakeGameProject/README.md

-A Proper Working Snake Game made in C#
+A Properly Working Snake Game made in C#